PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Another type of e-commerce activity you can track is an update of a shopping cart.
-With it, we are able to measure how often visitors add or remove specific products to the cart and what products stay in abandoned carts.
+It enables you to measure how often visitors add or remove specific products to the cart and what products stay in abandoned carts.

 Tracking a cart update has two steps: